waikato-datamining/image-dataset-converter-imgvis/DESCRIPTION.rst

-Image augmentation extension for the image-dataset-converter library.
+Image visualization plugins for the image-dataset-converter library.